• About Us

 In mathematics, the greater than or equal to symbol (≥) tells you that a value or quantity is either equal to (=) or greater than (>) another value.
 For example, writing x ≥ 2 means that the value of x is either equal to 2 or more than 2.
 It cannot be less than 2.

-In this article, we’ll teach you how to type the greater than or equal to sign (≥) regardless of your device and application.
-You will also learn how to type the symbol in Microsoft Word and Google Docs using their built-in symbol insertion feature so that you don’t have to memorize the keyboard shortcuts.
+I’ll teach you how to type the greater than or equal to sign (≥) regardless of your device and application.
+You will also learn how to type the symbol in Microsoft Word and Google Docs using their built-in symbol insertion feature.

 How to Type the Greater Than or Equal To Sign on a Windows Keyboard